 I went back to school at Evergreen to earn my Master in Teaching with endorsements in secondary and middle-level mathematics.
 During the 2015-2016 school year, I was a long-term substitute teacher at Nisqually Middle School teaching math, and then at Chambers Prairie Elementary teaching science.
 During the summer of 2016, I added an endorsement in secondary physics.
 Even though being a new teacher is possibly the most challenging thing I have ever done, it is also by far the most rewarding.

-This is my third year as a full-time teacher, and I simply love it.
+This is my fourth year as a full-time teacher, and I simply love it.
 I began this adventure imagining myself in a high school classroom, but I also learned that middle school is where a lot of students learn whether they are "good" or "bad" at math, and these perceptions seem really entrenched by the time students get to high school.
 I chose middle school because I want to be right in the middle of students lives as they become young adults and young mathematicians.
 It is my sincere belief that all students can be as successful at math as they wish to be.